-The splendid new trail from Crater Lake Lodge to the shore of the lake has given pleasure and refreshment to thousands, and, as was expected, elderly people and visitors wholly unaccustomed to climbing availed themselves of the opportunity to make the delightful trip from the lodge to the edge of the lake, thence in motor boats around the lake to Wizard Island and the Phantom Ship, and to other points of interest.
+A splendid trail from Crater Lake Lodge to the shore of the lake allows even elderly people and visitors wholly unaccustomed to climbing to avail themselves of the opportunity to make the delightful trip from the lodge to the edge of the lake, thence in motor boats around the lake, to Wizard Island and the Phantom Ship, and to other points of interest.
 The trails to Garfield Peak and the Watchman are also exceedingly popular.
-There are also trails to Union Peak, Crater Peak, and Sun Notch, all of which are well patronized, especially to Sun Notch, where close view of the Phantom ship may be obtained.
+There are trails to Union Peak, Crater Peak, and Sun Notch, all of which are well patronized, especially to Sun Notch, where close view of the Phantom Ship may be obtained.

 Wild animals are taking refuge in the park in greater numbers, thus adding to the attractiveness of the place for national park visitors, who generally expect to see animals and birds flourishing in all of the parks.
-Bears were very numerous last season; they visited the lodge and construction camps almost daily.
-One of them got a habit of breaking into buildings and nothing could stop him; of course he had to be killed.
-The park, however, is too small to become a satisfactory game refuge and propagating ground, and it will always be necessary to have State game preserves established around part or all of the park in order that winter range may be provided for the animals when heavy snows drive them down from the higher altitudes.
+Bears are usually very numerous; they visit the lodge and construction camps almost daily.
+The park, however, is too small to become a satisfactory game refuge and propagating ground, and it will be necessary to have State game preserves established around part or all of the park in order that winter range may be provided for the animals when heavy snows drive them down from the higher altitudes.